Non-compact Riemann surfaces are equilaterally triangulable: Introduction

-To prove Theorem~\ref{thm:belyi}, we instead use ideas from \emph{quasiconformal folding}.
-This technique was introduced in~\cite{BishopFolding} primarily to construct entire functions with finitely many singular values and prescribed behaviour, and has subsequently been used by authors including Fagella, Godillon and Jarque~\cite{MR3339086}, Lazebnik~\cite{MR3579902}, Osborne and Sixsmith~\cite{MR3525384}, and the second author~\cite{arc-like} to construct examples in transcendental dynamics on the plane.
-For related techniques of constructing holomorphic functions with prescribed behaviour using quasiconformal mappings, compare also Bergweiler and Eremenko~\cite{BergweilerEremenkoQCSurgery} and Mart\'i-Pete and Shishikura~\cite{martipeteshishikura}.
+There is a long history of constructing functions with finitely many singular values using quasiconformal mappings.
+See \cite{wittich} and~\cite[Chapter~7]{goldbergostrovskii}; for a modern example, compare Bergweiler and Eremenko~\cite{BergweilerEremenkoQCSurgery}.
+The control of the geometric behaviour of the resulting functions that can be achieved with classical methods is limited, but recently the first author introduced the concept of \emph{quasiconformal folding}~\cite{BishopFolding}.
+This technique allows the very flexible construction of functions with finitely many singular values and prescribed behaviour.
+It has subsequently been used by authors including Fagella, Godillon and Jarque~\cite{MR3339086}, Lazebnik~\cite{MR3579902}, Osborne and Sixsmith~\cite{MR3525384}, and the second author~\cite{arc-like} to construct examples in transcendental dynamics on the plane.
+Compare Mart\'i-Pete and Shishikura~\cite{martipeteshishikura} for a related construction that does not use quasiconformal folding.

-Given any Riemann surface (compact or not), quasiconformal folding allows one to construct a \emph{quasiregular} map $f$ on $X$ that is branched only over $-1$, $1$ and $\infty$.
-Moreover, $f$ can be chosen to be ``almost'' holomorphic (more formally, its dilatation is bounded by a uniform constant and supported on a subset of $X$ of arbitrarily small area).
+While quasiconformal folding has been applied mostly to construct entire functions $f\colon \C\to\C$, it also allows the construction of meromorphic functions on more general Riemann surfaces.
+More precisely, given any Riemann surface $X$ (compact or not), quasiconformal folding allows one to construct a \emph{quasiregular} map $f\colon X\to \Ch$ that is branched only over $-1$, $1$ and $\infty$.
+Moreover, $f$ can be chosen to be ``almost'' holomorphic (more formally, its maximal dilatation is bounded by a uniform constant and supported on a subset of $X$ of arbitrarily small area).
 It follows that there is a Belyi function on a surface $\tilde{X}$ \emph{close} to $X$, establishing that equilaterally triangulable surfaces are dense in every moduli space; compare \cite[Section~15]{BishopFolding}.
 However, in general $\tilde{X}$ and $X$ have different complex structures.